Big Break Atlantis: Show 8: Constant Bearing, Decreasing Range

-The second stage is where players attempt to hit their ball within a target circle from 4 different locations.
+The second stage is where players attempt to hit their ball within a target circle from 4 locations.
 Hitting within the target results in 2 points and holing the shot results in 10 points.
 If they miss, they can choose to take a mulligan and hit the shot again at the cost of 1 point, or they can choose to stop.
 They can have up to two mulligans.

 The third stage is where players attempt to hit their drives on the fairway.
 They can choose to hit up to three drives.
 Getting the drives on the fairway results in getting 1, 2 and 3 points respectively for the three drives in order.
 Though missing a drive results in points earned for this challenge resetting to zero.
 If a player hits all three drives in the fairway, they can hit a bonus drive worth five points.

 At the end of the day, the three players with the lowest cumulative point total go to the elimination challenge.
-They play from three different locations on the 6th hole: First on the green, second from the fairway, and third from the tee.
+They play from three locations on the 6th hole: First on the green, second from the fairway, and third from the tee.
 The player with the highest aggregate score is eliminated.